nelees-com/nelees-www/README.md

 5. Open a Pull Request.

 Please ensure your contributions align with our community guidelines and coding standards.
+As this basic website uses [cpanel deployment script](https://docs.cpanel.net/knowledge-base/web-services/guide-to-git-set-up-deployment/) please make sure you update the [.cpanel.yml](.cpanel.yml) deployment file to include any new added files or folders.

 ## Reporting Issues